AcklenAvenue/competencies/Ops/AWS/EC2.md

 ## Competencies

- - Understand the different instance types
+ - Explain the different instance types
- - Understand the different instances sizes
+ - Explain the different instances sizes
- - Understand the basics of elastic block store (EBS)
+ - Explain the basics of elastic block store (EBS)
+ - Be able to:
     - Install any OS in a EC2
     - Configure security groups
     - Manage the EC2 instance
- - Be able to SSH to an EC2 instance
+    - Connect via SSH to an EC2 instance

 ## Evaluation
 When you feel that you have mastered the competencies above, and you're ready for an evaluation, please request a 30 minute meeting with the subject master listed on the badge.